 - Exploring partnership – An introductory discussion that explores the idea of students as individual partners of their institution and the students’ association as an organisational partner.

 - Where are we now? – A card sort exercise where participants are asked to reflect on a set of statements relating to different tools and approaches of student engagement.

 - Your priorities – Using the results of the card sort, groups develop a number of short action plans relating to different aspects of developing student engagement.

-In both pilot institutions, significant developments have come out of the workshop’s results. sparqs will present with NESCol and GSA at the College Expo and we are scheduled to present with GSA in Augumn 2020 at the face-to-face part of the International Enhancement Conference respectively, both in June 2020, to explain the methodology and share the outcomes from each institution’s perspective.
+In both pilot institutions, significant developments have come out of the workshop’s results.
+In June 2020, sparqs presented with NESCol at the online College Expo and we are scheduled to present with GSA in Augumn 2020 at the face-to-face part of the International Enhancement Conference, to explain the methodology and share the outcomes from each institution’s perspective.
 Individuals from these two institutions have provided testimonials about the workshop’s value and impact:

 “The session helped us to start thinking about what kinds of areas might need development in order to strengthen the way that students can shape their learning experience at GSA, and created a good environment for staff and students to work productively to have these conversations.”

 Harry Gould, President, Glasgow School of Art SA 2018-19